About Lana Rose

 The Pillars of Wild Love

-Five pathways that guide my work at The Art of Wild Love toward embodied freedom, conscious connection, and collective awakening.
+Five pathways at the heart of The Art of Wild Love — guiding embodied freedom, conscious connection, and the unfolding of wild, conscious love.

 Embodiment becomes the foundation of every circle: the practice of presence, the meeting point of safety and truth.